vuejs/rfcs/active-rfcs/0038-synchronous-time-slicing.md

 # Summary

-Time slicing of microtask using requestanimationFrame.
+Time slicing of microtask using requeustAnimationFrame.

 # Basic example